 At Babson College, the entrepreneurial mindset is about more than launching startups in buzzy cities.
-Here, scholars create sustained, thriving entrepreneurial ecosystems in diverse areas—driving growth, innovation, and scaling up businesses regardless of age or sector, transforming communities in the process.
+Here, scholars create more than a sustained, thriving entrepreneurial ecosystem, they drive growth, innovation, and scale up businesses regardless of age or sector, transforming communities in the process.

 Vedula and Professor Phillip Kim recently published a groundbreaking peer-reviewed article, “Gimme Shelter or Fade Away: The Impact of Regional Entrepreneurial Ecosystem Quality on Venture Survival” in the journal Industrial and Corporate Change.
 It unearthed quantitative evidence that a firm’s ability to survive hinges on its regional entrepreneurial ecosystem.